HackRU/handbook/directors.md

 trust them and you will know that you can push them forward.

 Because, they really should be independent.

+If these people are right, the architects should naturally follow.

 ### Architects